What Does It Cost?

 To commence Immediate Legal Action:

-To the administrative costs of having a solicitor prepare, file and serve a Statement of Claim ( what most people still call a "summons"), obtain default judgment, take enforcement action and send you the proceeds of the action.
+To the administrative costs of having a solicitor prepare, file and serve a Statement of Claim (what most people still call a "summons") and obtain default judgment.

 ... and that is all we will charge you!